Soil: Uses

 Waste management often has a soil component.
 Septic drain fields treat septic tank effluent using aerobic soil processes.
 Land application of waste water relies on soil biology to aerobically treat BOD.
 Alternatively, landfills use soil for daily cover, isolating waste deposits from the atmosphere and preventing unpleasant smells.
 Composting is now widely used to treat aerobically solid domestic waste and dried effluents of settling basins.
 Although compost is not soil, biological processes taking place during composting are similar to those occurring during decomposition and humification of soil organic matter.

 Organic soils, especially peat, serve as a significant fuel and horticultural resource.
 Peat soils are also commonly used for the sake of agriculture in Nordic countries, because peatland sites, when drained, provide fertile soils for food production.
 However, wide areas of peat production, such as rain-fed sphagnum bogs, also called blanket bogs or raised bogs, are now protected because of their patrimonial interest.
-As an example, Flow Country, covering 4,000 square kilometres of rolling expanse of blanket bogs in Scotland, is now candidate for being included in the World Heritage List.
+As an example, Flow Country, covering 4,000 square kilometres of rolling expanse of blanket bogs in Scotland, is now recognized as a UNESCO World Heritage Site.
 Under present-day global warming peat soils are thought to be involved in a self-reinforcing (positive feedback) process of increased emission of greenhouse gases (methane and carbon dioxide) and increased temperature, a contention which is still under debate when replaced at field scale and including stimulated plant growth.

 Geophagy is the practice of eating soil-like substances.
 Both animals and humans occasionally consume soil for medicinal, recreational, or religious purposes.
 It has been shown that some monkeys consume soil, together with their preferred food (tree foliage and fruits), in order to alleviate tannin toxicity.

 Soils filter and purify water and affect its chemistry.
 Rain water and pooled water from ponds, lakes and rivers percolate through the soil horizons and the upper rock strata, thus becoming groundwater.
 Pests (viruses) and pollutants, such as persistent organic pollutants (chlorinated pesticides, polychlorinated biphenyls), oils (hydrocarbons), heavy metals (lead, zinc, cadmium), and excess nutrients (nitrates, sulfates, phosphates) are filtered out by the soil.
 Soil organisms metabolise them or immobilise them in their biomass and necromass, thereby incorporating them into stable humus.
 The physical integrity of soil is also a prerequisite for avoiding landslides in rugged landscapes.